dailystory/docs/articles/changelog/2020/february.md

 * add message start to autopilot
 * convert email list to client loaded table
 * clean up old models
+* add support for email skip/take method for ux

 ## February 25, 2020
 * meter rate at which trigger adds to leads table